 If you’ve ever sat through any type of “altar call” in a “church,” you have undoubtedly heard the drill—you are told to come forward to pray a sinner’s prayer and ask forgiveness for all of your sins.
 Usually, if one does that, he will be told that, at that moment, he was saved, and all of his sins were forgiven.

 One of the primary reasons for it is that the various English translations of the scriptures call several different things from the original languages “sins.”
-Those different words in the original texts have different meanings, but the man-made translations call them all by the same thing: “sins”, and a gross conflation then emerged wherein there is no distinction between the sin (singular) that applies to justification (salvation), and the many sins that affect sanctification (holiness).
+Those different words in the original texts have different meanings, but the man-made translations call them all by the same thing: “sins”, and a gross conflation then emerged wherein there is no distinction between the sin (singular condition) that applies to justification (salvation), and the many sins (plural works) that affect sanctification (holiness).

 The average christian will vehemently proclaim that “all sin is sin,” but the scriptures certainly suggest otherwise.
-There is a sin that leads unto death, and it is singular—it is actually a condition called “unbelief,” and is the condition into which all humans are born, thanks to Adam.
-It is the condition of having a dead spirit that needs to resurrected to newness of life.
+There is a sin that leads unto death, and it is singular—it is actually a condition scripture refers to as “unbelief,” and is the condition into which all humans are born, thanks to Adam.
+It is the condition of having a dead spirit that needs to be resurrected to newness of life.
 That is the only sin that condemns (John 3:18, Hebrews 3:19).
+We’re told that the eternal lake of fire is “the second death,” however, the dead spirit that man is born with because of Adam is “the first death.”

 There is no other sin that has anything to do with the unbeliever, as the unbeliever is condemned already for his unbelief.
 And, who is an unbeliever?
 From an eternal perspective, it is the person who does not have the Holy Spirit, as believers are those who have the Witness (Greek: “evidence”) in them (1 John 5:10).